Bloodspawns/plugin-releases-1/README.md

 + 11/6/2020 Added Dragon Dagger, Adamant Knife, Rune Knife, and Magic Shortbow to Waves Wheelchair
 + 11/6/2020 Added back Verzik P3 Tank
 + 11/8/2020 Fixed client crashes occuring in Bloat
++ 12/2/2020 Plugin now resets when GameState = Loading and if there isn't a present raid
++ 12/2/2020 Fixed 'Maiden Max Hit' to correctly account for nylos post 6th leak
++ 12/2/2020 Changed Maiden Max Hit Config Setup (Re-Enable if previously was enabled)
++ 12/2/2020 Added 'Off Prayer' to Maiden Max Hit Overlay
++ 12/2/2020 Added Maiden 'Blood Max Hit' (Displays as an InfoBox)
++ 12/2/2020 Added Bloat 'Directional Path'
++ 12/2/2020 Added Sotetseg 'Disabled Prayers'
++ 12/2/2020 Added Xarpus 'Exhumed Timers Special Color'
++ 12/2/2020 Fixed Maiden/Xarpus 'Heals' config to display/remove when enabled/disabled
++ 12/2/2020 Improved the core of 'Bloat HP Bar'
++ 12/2/2020 Removed 'Hands Render Distance'
++ 12/2/2020 Added 'Hide Bloat Tank'
++ 12/2/2020 Added ability to display Maiden 'Proc Threshold' on Maiden's HP Bar (Note: The HP Bar text will be updated on the same frequency as the HP update cycle, so it can be behind by a tick from the 'Overlay' option.
+Also if you turn it off or anything of that sort, it will refresh the HP Bar next HP update cycle)

 ```

 </details>